plone/Products.PortalTransforms/docs/uno_setup.rst

 Problems
 ====================
-- PyUNO is cool, but PyUNO now ship with its own python intepreter, which is not compatible with zope's
+- PyUNO is cool, but PyUNO now ship with its own python interpreter, which is not compatible with zope's
 - PyUNO is not threadsafe now.

 SETTING UP OPEN OFFICE ON WINDOWS